Trump tweets that he will leave Walter Reed Medical Center tonight, says he is 'feeling really good'

 "Thank you to medical staff & caretakers everywhere, & my continued prayers for those who are ill or have a family member impacted by the virus,” the first lady added.

-Also on Monday, White House Press Secretary Kayleigh McEnany announced that she had tested positive for COVID-19.
+Also on Monday, White House press secretary Kayleigh McEnany announced that she had tested positive for COVID-19.

 “After testing negative consistently, including every day since Thursday, I tested positive for COVID-19 on Monday morning while experiencing no symptoms,” McEnany said in a statement.
-“No reporters, producers, or members of the press are listed as close contacts by the White House Medical Unit.”
+“No reporters, producers or members of the press are listed as close contacts by the White House Medical Unit.”

 Other White House staff who have tested positive for COVID-19 at this point include senior adviser Hope Hicks and director of Oval Office operations Nick Luna.
 Trump campaign manager Bill Stepien also tested positive for COVID-19.